truonganhhoang/hoctiep/docs/privacy-policy.md

 ## 2. Information We Collect

-- **Personal Information**: When you use [Tên Google Add-on], we may collect certain personal information, such as your name, email address, and Google account information.
+- **Personal Information**: When you use THUD Grading, we may collect certain personal information, such as your name, email address, and Google account information.
 - **Usage Data**: We may collect information about how you use the Add-on, including the features you use and the actions you take within the Add-on.

 ## 3. How We Use Your Information